H&J Medical Supplies Education Hub

 Coverage Challenges

-- Medicaid waivers or pilot programs sometimes cover emerging tech for specific populations (e.g., children with disabilities).
+• Medicaid waivers or pilot programmes sometimes cover emerging technology for specific populations (e.g., children with disabilities).

-Pro Tip: If you’re exploring a device not widely covered, check for clinical trials or manufacturer assistance programs that may offset costs.
+Pro Tip: If you’re exploring a device not widely covered, check for clinical trials or manufacturer assistance programmes that may offset costs.

 Dental, Vision & Hearing Coverage

-While not always directly related to standard DME, dental, vision, and hearing benefits can involve specialized devices like hearing aids or vision-correcting lenses.
-Coverage gaps in Original Medicare lead many to seek alternative solutions.
+While not always directly related to standard durable medical equipment, dental, vision and hearing benefits can involve specialised devices like hearing aids or vision‑correcting lenses.
+Coverage gaps in Original Medicare lead many beneficiaries to seek alternative solutions.

 Medicare vs. Medicaid